Potassium permanganate: Toxicology

 Potassium permanganate is toxic if taken by mouth.
 Concentrated solutions when drunk have resulted in acute respiratory distress syndrome or swelling of the airway.
 Effects may include nausea, vomiting, and shortness of breath.
 If a sufficiently large amount (about 10 grams) is eaten death may occur.
 Concentrated solutions of potassium permanganate and repeated exposure cause skin corrosion and dermatitis.

 Recommended measures for those who have ingested potassium permanganate include gastroscopy.
 Activated charcoal or medications to cause vomiting are not recommended.
 While medications like ranitidine and acetylcysteine may be used in toxicity, evidence for this use is poor.

 Pharmaceuticals

 In the United States the FDA requires tablets of the medication to be sold by prescription.
 Potassium permanganate, however, does not have FDA approved uses and therefore non medical grade potassium permanganate is sometimes used for medical purposes.

 It is available under a number of brand names including Permasol, Koi Med Tricho-Ex, and Kalii permanganas RFF.
 It is occasionally called "Condy's crystals".

 Veterinary medicine

 Potassium permanganate may be used to prevent the spread of glanders among horses.

 Industrial and other uses

 Almost all applications of potassium permanganate exploit its oxidizing properties.
-As a strong oxidant that does not generate toxic byproducts, KMnO_{4} has many niche uses.
+As a strong oxidant that does not generate toxic byproducts, KMnO4 has many niche uses.